mccsoft/IntegreSql.EF/README.md

 This library supports that and you could check out [an example](tests/ExampleWeb.IntegrationTests/IntegrationTestAdvancedSeedingExample.cs) doing just that.

 P.S.
-The example is intentionally simplified and could be easily converted to DbContext-based seeding, and serves the demonstration purposes only.
+The example is intentionally simplified and serves the demonstration purposes only (in real world this example should be converted to [DbContext seeding](#seed-data-for-all-tests)).